PierreMasselot1/Material-Switching-Unit/README.md

 The list below is only ideas and any help is appreciated so if you have a cool idea or feature you would like to see added go for it.
 What would be helpful:

-Physical:
-* cleaner models (I didn't really take care of aesthetics so if you think you can improve the design go for it)
-* clean way to add a filament sensor
-* cleaner merger/pulley body connection

-Software:
-* any potential bug
-* quality of life improvement: physical buttons, info on LCD + interface, implementing a filament sensor ( error detection and "SpoolJoin" )

-THE IDLER BODY SPACE ISN'T CORRECT, I AM DOING SOME TESTING THIS WEEK AND A PROPER VERSION SHOULD BE UPLOADED SOON